LiquidInteract/apache2-harderner/README.md

 # Why
 this is for people that dont necessarily know how to open a website on thier LOCAL network securely without thier machine being attacked.

+# Activity
+Seen as apache harderner is active and open source, anyone can contribute to it, and leave suggestions, I am currently working on making it more secure.